12 Things Only Full-Fledged Bookworms Will Understand

 Diagon Alley, Middle Earth, Narnia, and District 12—these places aren’t just two-dimensional fantasies to you.
 For a real bookworm, these fictional worlds exist.
 In fact, you know them so intimately that it can be hard to determine if perhaps you’ve actually been there.

 You can quote your favorite passages verbatim

 If there’s one thing someone should never do in front of a bookworm, it’s misquote a line from a novel.
 Whenever it happens, you’re quick to correct them.
 Bookworms have an uncanny memory for text, so if you’re of them, you’re probably guilty of reciting your favorite lines all the time.
 And you don’t just recite them verbatim; you use the same accent and inflection of the original character.
-These are the famous quotes from books every woman should read at least once.

 Your personal library is a source of pride

 Some people collect shoes, others collect purses, or vintage baseball cards, but you collect books.
 It’s plain and simple.
 Your books are like family to you, and they’re a real source of pride.
 You dream of one day having a floor-to-ceiling wall of books in your home, or even an entire study containing your collection.
 Whenever you have to downsize or donate your books, parting with them is a genuinely painful experience.
 The homes of happy people have these things in common.